DataGoblin/builder-examples/smart-gate/readme.md

 ## Introduction
 This guide will walk you through the process of building contracts for a Smart Gate, deploying them into an existing world running, and testing their functionality by executing scripts.

-The Smart Gate allows players to create player made transport gates, connecting systems and regions.
+Smart Gates allow players to create player-made transport gates, connecting systems and regions.
 It also features configuration options to allow specific players to use it.

-This example shows how to create a Smart Gate that only allows members of a specific corporation to use the Smart Gate.
+This example shows how to create a Smart Gate which only allows members of a specific corporation access.

 You can use [Deployment and Testing in Local](#Local) to test the example on your computer and [Deployment to Nebula / Nova](#Nebula) to deploy it to the game.